What Is Digital Asset Management (DAM)?

 Why is digital asset management important?

 Consumers today expect a lot from brands.
 A quality offering at a competitive price is no longer all it takes to win them over.
 Customers also care about the experience they receive.
 Digital asset management gives brands an approach and the technology to store, manage, and publish content across all digital channels.
 DAM tools promote collaboration, power omnichannel customer experiences, increase brand loyalty, grow customer lifetime value, and can ultimately lead to higher revenues.
-With a DAM solution, brands can compete in an ever-changing digital landscape with the ability to quickly adapt to new customer behaviors and build personalized experiences.
+Brands are competing in an ever-changing digital landscape and need the ability to quickly adapt to new customer behaviors and build personalized experiences.
 DAM is one way brands are rising to meet the requirements of modern-day marketing and sales environments.

 Where to go from here

 Brands across all industries from consumer packaged goods (CPG) companies to professional sports organizations are investing in DAM.
-Worldwide online retail sales are projected to grow to $7.4 trillion by 2025, and e-commerce companies can capitalize on this growth by investing in a DAM system.
-With streamlined product content and creative workflows, marketing teams can use DAM to grow lifetime value, brand loyalty, and customer satisfaction.
+With streamlined product content and creative workflows, marketing teams can use DAM software to grow lifetime value, brand loyalty, and customer satisfaction.